mixnumg/gcl/README.md

 GCL/
 ├─ README.md
 ├─ LICENSE
-├─ gcl-core.yaml      # The core declaration of GCL
+├─ GCL-core.yaml            # The core declaration of GCL
+├─ GCL-extensions.yaml      # The extensions declaration of GCL
 ├─ examples/                # Practical examples for each domain │  ├─ tech/
 │  ├─ research/
 │  ├─ workspace/
 │  ├─ learning/
 │  └─ policy/
 └─ docs/                    # Detailed guides and documentation (planned)
 ```

 ---